toholdaquill/food-free-at-last-2/README.md

 **Book Description:**

-**Get the Monkey Off Your Back**
+**100 Recpies To Get the Monkey Off Your Back**

-Food is a drug.
-Break the shackles of addiction and learn to eat air!
-In this detailed guide, Dr. Robert Jones, MD, PhD, DDS, ODD gives you the practical, step-by-step advice you need to transition to the air-only diet.
+Do you struggle to eat air?
+Do you wish you could follow me to the next, higher plane of human evolution?
+In this companion volume to Food-Free at Last: How I Learned to Eat Air, I, Dr. Robert Jones, MD, PhD, DDS, ODD, break down my Twelve Steps to Food Freedom™® into 100 bite-sized pieces.

-**Common Questions About the Air-Only Diet:**
+**Common Questions About the Air-Only Recipes:**

-*Eating air?
-Are you crazy?*

-I am a medical doctor with more than forty years of clinical experience.
-An Obesity Epidemic is sweeping across our great nation.
-Eating air is the answer.

-*Isn’t there a risk of malnutrition?*

-Not at all!
-Air contains all the vitamins, minerals, electrolytes and essential amino acids your body needs.

-*A friend of mine went on the air-only diet and starved to death.
-Will I die too?*

-Lies, lies and more lies!
-Propaganda spread by the agro-business special interests that run Washington.
-They will do anything to keep you down, in ignorance of the truth!

-**A Million Dieters Can’t be Wrong!**
+*Q: Why a companion volume?
+Why now?*

+A: The American people groan under the weight of excess body fat.
+They cry out for freedom.
+Freedom from food!
+That's why we must root out sleeper cells of food terrorists within our borders, violent extremists who threaten our ability to eat air and doom us to an evolutionary dead end!

+*Q: Should fat people be put in Fat Camp?*

+A: Weren't you paying attention to what I just said?
+Fat people are food terrorists.
+We must preventatively detain them before they spread their contagion.
+Make no mistake: Obesity is an infectious disease.
+A disease that causes terrorism.
+I intend to wipe that disease off the face of the earth.

+*Q: Some people say you're a tyrant worse than Stalin and Hitler put together.
+How do you respond that accusation?*

+A: Security!
+Get me the Skinny Service.
+Put this man in Fat Camp.
+Yes.
+For his own good.

+**300 Million Sceptics Can't Be Right!**

-Every day the emails pour in:
+Every day the hate mail pours in:

-*“Thank you, Dr. Robert Jones, MD, PhD, DDS, ODD!
-Oh, thank you!
-I’ve eaten nothing but air for the last two months and I’ve lost eight hundred pounds!
-My husband says I’ll make a fine skeleton!
-I can’t wait!!!”*

-*“Damn this air is tasty.”*

-*“Dear Dr. Jones, What a discovery!
-You make Einstein look like an ignoramus.
-We hereby award you the Prizes for Medicine, Chemistry and Peace.”* —the Nobel Committee
+*"Darn you to heck, Dr. Robert Jones, MD, PhD, DDS, ODD!
+To heck, I say!
+Because of you, my family have all died in Fat Camp.
+They weren't even that fat!
+Darn, darn, darn you!!!"*

+*"Ask not for whom the bulldozer toils.
+It toils for thee." —Ernest Hemingway's obese great-great-grandson*

+*"Dear Dr. Jones, You are hereby charged with crimes against humanity.
+Please turn yourself into the Hague for trial, or we shall be forced to sputter incoherently while you ignore our decree."* —International War Crimes Tribunal, The Hague

-**Also in This Groundbreaking Diet Book:**
+Also in This Companion Volume:

-* Lunge and Chomp — *Learn the Secrets of Air-Eating Technique!*
+* Purge & Scourge™® — *Learn the Secret to Feeling Full on the Air-only Diet!*

-* The Twelve Steps to Food Freedom — *Anyone Can Do It!*
+* 100 Recipes, 100 days — *100 Baby Steps to Food Freedom!*

-* The Hidden Menace in Our Society That Can Prevent You From Eating Air — *and How We as a Nation Can Overcome It!*
+* The Truth About Prana — *It's Not What You Think!*

 **About the Author**

 An acclaimed pioneer in the field of Airitarianism, Dr. Robert Jones, MD, PhD, DDS, ODD has dedicated his life to freeing food-eaters from slavery to addictive caloric substances.
-That’s why he wrote *Food-Free at Last*—to expose the truth the agro-business special interests don’t want you to know.
-And that’s why he’s running for President in 2013.
-It’s time to put this country on a diet—the air-only diet, the only diet proven to work.
-It’s time to cure our great nation of the Obesity Epidemic sweeping from coast to coast.
-It’s time to end the oligarchy’s influence on our political process and bring true freedom back to America.
+That's why you elected him President by a landslide.
+And that's why he banned food.
+It's time to put aside our cave man cravings and advance to the next stage of human evolution.
+It's time to cure out great nation of the Obesity Epidemic sweeping from coast to cast.
+It's time to root out sleeper cells of food terrorists from the homeland, and bring true freedom back to America.
 Go the Power of Air!